k-box/k-search-client-php/readme.md

 	 * For the facet name plase refer to @see KlinkFacet class constants
 	 *
 	 * @param string $name   the name of the facet, see the constants defined in this class
-	 * @param int $min Specify the minimun frequency for the facet-term to be return for the given, default 2
+	 * @param int $min Specify the minimun frequency for the facet-term to be returned, default 2
 	 * @param string $prefix retrieve the facet items that have such prefix in the text
 	 * @param int $count  configure the number of terms to return for the given facet
 	 * @param string $filter specify the filtering value to applied to the search for the given facet